AdobeDocs/experience-platform.en/help/profile/privacy.md

 >
 >Privacy Service is only able to process [!DNL Profile] data using a merge policy that does not perform identity stitching.
 See the section on [merge policy limitations](#merge-policy-limitations) for more information.
 >
->It is also important to note that the amount of time a privacy request can take to complete cannot be guaranteed.
+>Please note that the amount of time a privacy request can take to complete **cannot** be guaranteed.
 If changes occur in your [!DNL Profile] data while a request is still processing, whether or not those records are processed also cannot be guaranteed.

 ### Using the API